janlelis/idiosyncratic-ruby.com/source/posts/63-instance-eval.html.md

 ## Eval / Method Definition Comparison

-In the following tables, you will find all combinations of defining a methed and executing it in a different class context:
+In the following tables, you will find all combinations of defining a method and executing it in a different class context:

 ### Class Scope